congdinh2008/azure-migration-udacity-prj3-techconf/README.md

 The web app is deployed on an Azure App Service, which provides a fully managed platform for hosting web applications.
 It offers easy deployment options, scaling capabilities, and automatic patching and updates.
 The Azure Function is deployed as a serverless compute resource, triggered by the service bus queue message, and it runs independently without the need for managing server infrastructure.

 3. Price:
 The chosen Azure resources are cost-effective for the TechConf registration website.
 The Basic Tier for Azure Postgres Database is selected, which offers a balance between performance and cost.
-The Consumption Tier for App Service is chosen, which only charges for the actual usage of resources.
-The Basic Tier for Azure Function is selected, which is a cost-effective option for small to moderate workloads.
+The Standard Tier - 1 S2 (2 Core(s), 3.5 GB RAM, 50 GB Storage) x 730 for App Service is chosen, which is a cost-effective option for small to moderate workloads.
+The Consumption tier for Azure Function is selected, which only charges for the actual usage of resources.
 The Free Tier of SendGrid is used, which provides a no-cost option for sending emails up to a certain limit.

 4. Risks:
 One potential risk is the potential cost of the Azure Postgres Database, which may increase if the database grows significantly in size or experiences high levels of traffic.
 Monitoring and optimizing the database usage will be important to manage costs.
 Another risk is the potential for HTTP timeout exceptions during notifications, which may require tuning of Azure Function settings, such as timeout and batch processing.